 You can buy pre-made beef stock in many supermarkets.
 And if you are really desperate, there are stock cubes.
-But nothing beats making your own stock.
+But nothing beats making your own beef bone stock.
 Make a big batch and freeze what you don’t need immediately.

 The very first cooking course I ever attended was about making stocks.
 The lessons learned have been invaluable.
-Almost as valuable as the Philosophy course I did in Logic and Argument has been to my other other career paths.
+Almost as valuable as the Philosophy course I did in Logic and Argument has been to my other career paths.

 Temperature is important.
-If it is too hot for too long the stock gets cloudy and can get a little bitter.
+If it is too hot for too long, the stock gets cloudy and can get a little bitter.
 If you see an occasional bubble rising to the surface, that is about the correct temperature.

 You could add other vegetables to this stock.
 Fennel would add a nice anise note.
 A few mushrooms, especially dried shiitake mushrooms, would up the umami factor by a considerable margin.